happydasch/nspanel_haui/docs/ESPHome.md

 [README](../README.md) | [Documentation](README.md) | [Installation](Install.md) | [Configuration](Config.md) | [Panels](panels/README.md) | [FAQ](FAQ.md)

 The NSPanel is operating on a ESP32.
-To provide access to the NSPanel via HomeAssistant, ESPHome is being used.
+To provide access to the NSPanel via HomeAssistant, ESPHome and MQTT is being used.

 - Uses the ESPHome and the nextion display component
 - Provides scripts and services for communication with the display